 Mary Caroline Rowan

-Thinking with Nunangat in Proposing Pedagogies with Inuit Early Childhood Education (Ph.D. - ongoing) Carol's research begins with the premise that ongoing processes of colonization disrupt access to Inuit ways of knowing and being in pedagogical practice.
+Thinking with Nunangat in Proposing Pedagogies with Inuit Early Childhood Education (Ph.D. - 2017) Carol's research begins with the premise that ongoing processes of colonization disrupt access to Inuit ways of knowing and being in pedagogical practice.
 Her research investigates thinking with land, water, ice and snow as strategies for engaging with Inuit ontologies, epistemologies and axiologies.
 This research in done in collaboration with early childhood educators in an Inuit community.
 By being with land, by thinking with water and by doing with ice, children, families, hunters, educators and Elders gain access to: specific and technical Inuttitut language, acquire skills related to being with bushes and foxes, snow and ice, and in the process engaged with place based Indigenous knowledges.
 Exploring the possibilities of learning stories as a meaningful approach to early childhood education in Nunavik (MA - 2013) Could pedagogical narration in the form of learning stories offer a medium through which Indigenous approaches to learning and care be made visible?
 In this local/regional collaborative action research project, Carol found that photo narratives accompanied by active group reflection provide a place through which Inuit knowledges can be accessed; multi-level relationships amongst educators, children, families and administrators strengthened; and the Inuktitut language positioned as a written medium of communication.

 Conceptualizing Self, Identity, and Subjectivity: Engagements with Theories and Theorists in Child and Youth Care (MA - 2014)